CUPE 3261 represents service workers all over the University of Toronto’s three campuses, and across hundreds of buildings.

 We represent Building Patrol, Bus Drivers, Utility Drivers and Campus Moving, Campus Mail Workers, Caretakers, Chefs, Sous Chefs, Cooks, and Cafeteria Workers, Elevator Mechanics, Grounds Workers and Landscapers, Laboratory Animal Technicians and Veterinary Technologists, Maintenance Workers and Technicians, Parking Control Officers, Recycling Workers, Sport Facility Operators and Attendants, Stores Technicians, and more!

 We envision a university community that offers a world class education in a world class learning environment.
-Part of what makes a university community strong are top quality services, delivered by professionals with stable and secure jobs.
-CUPE 3261 works on behalf of many of the workers that help make the university community strong by standing up for good, stable jobs, because at the University of Toronto our working conditions are students’ learning conditions.
+Part of what makes a university community strong is top-quality services, delivered by professionals with stable and secure jobs.
+CUPE 3261 works on behalf of many of the workers that help make the university community strong by standing up for good, stable jobs because at the University of Toronto our working conditions are students’ learning conditions.

 Health and Safety Officer